 |

-are vaccinations available for rabbits against myxomatosis and viral haemorrhagic disease (VHD).
-A
+owners there are vaccinations available for rabbits against myxomatosis and viral haemorrhagic

-small percentage of infected animals may recover but most die.
-Both vaccines can be given to
+disease (VHD).
+A small percentage of infected animals may recover but most die.
+Both vaccines can

 Littermates are the best to avoid fighting, single sexes will normally be fine but females can